 - Early game concepts

-- Initial soft launch feature set
+- The initial soft launch feature set

-When gearing a supposedly good game towards a Soft Launch, majority of the game companies struggle with the same issue: the scope of the launch.
-Major driver for this is often the paradox of being under pressure to release a game as fast as possible due to an alarming financial situation, and the game then performing badly due to it being released too early while not helping the financial situation at all.
+When gearing a supposedly good game towards a Soft Launch, the majority of the game companies struggle with the same issue: the scope of the launch.
+The major driver for this is often the paradox of being under pressure to release a game as fast as possible due to an alarming financial situation, and the game then performing badly due to it being released too early while not helping the financial situation at all.
 The same cycle is repeated over and over again.